Rabies Vaccines

 Content Overview

-Rabies is a vaccine-preventable viral disease found in more than 150 countries and territories, according to the World Health Organization (WHO).
-Two types of vaccines protect people against rabies: nerve tissue and cell culture vaccines.
+Rabies is a vaccine-preventable viral disease found in more than 150 countries and territories, according to the World Health Organization (WHO) in May 2025.
+Two types of vaccines protect people against Rabies: nerve tissue and cell culture vaccines.
 Cell culture vaccines, which are more affordable and require less vaccine, have been developed recently.
 Unlike conventional, inactivated rabies vaccines, live-attenuated viruses are genetically modified viruses that can replicate in a vaccinated person without causing adverse effects while eliciting robust and effective immune responses against viral infection.
 According to the WHO, intradermal immunization using cell-culture-based rabies vaccines is an acceptable alternative to standard intramuscular administration.
-In the United Kingdom, rabies vaccines must be inactivated or recombinant and approved in the country of use.
+In the United Kingdom, rabies vaccines must be inactivated or recombinant and approved for use in the country.

 Rabies Vaccines Approved

-Rabipur® is an inactivated rabies vaccine produced by Valneva SE, which has more than 35 years of worldwide clinical experience.
+Rabipur is an inactivated rabies vaccine produced by Valneva SE, which has over 35 years of worldwide clinical experience.

 Rabivax-S is a lyophilized vaccine manufactured by Serum Institute of India Pvt.
-It contains inactivated purified rabies antigen and was developed on Vero ATCC CCL81 cells using the Pitman Moore strain.
+It contains inactivated, purified rabies antigen and was developed using Vero cells (ATCC CCL81), derived from the Pitman-Moore strain.
 The inactivated vaccine is freeze-dried until ready for immunization.

 Rabies Vaccine Preexposure Prophylaxis (PrEP)

-The WHO recommends preexposure prophylaxis (PrEP) for persons at high exposure risk.
-The WHO position paper on rabies vaccines recommends a one-week, 2-site intradermal PEP schedule with 0.1mL of vaccine injected on days 0, 3, and 7.
-The U.S. Centers for Disease Control and Prevention (CDC) updated its recommendations for rabies PrEP for humans, replacing the three-dose vaccination schedule with a two-dose program intended to protect people for at least three years.
+The WHO recommends preexposure prophylaxis (PrEP) for individuals at high risk of exposure.
+The WHO position paper on rabies vaccines recommends a one-week, two-site intradermal post-exposure prophylaxis (PEP) schedule with 0.1 mL of vaccine injected on days 0, 3, and 7.
+The U.S. Centers for Disease Control and Prevention (CDC) updated its recommendations for rRabies post-exposure prophylaxis (PrEP) for humans, replacing the three-dose vaccination schedule with a two-dose program intended to protect people for at least three years.
 On May 6, 2022, the U.S. CDC published Use of a Modified Preexposure Prophylaxis Vaccination Schedule to Prevent Human Rabies: Recommendations of the Advisory Committee on Immunization Practices — United States, 2022.

 Rabies Vaccine Breakthrough Infections